vincentchu/eth-private-net/README.md

 165815
 ```

-Next, we'll create an instance of the transaction, and deploy it.
-We can then obtain the deployed contract's address from the receipt (**Note:** The address of the deployed contract is `0x42b7d3...` in the example, but will be different for you):
+Next, we'll create an instance of the contract from its ABI, and deploy it using the transaction.
+We can then obtain the deployed contract's address from the receipt (**Note:** The address of the deployed contract is `0x48c1bd...` in the example, but will be different for you):

 ```
 # As alice: